Get Involved

 Altar Guild works mostly behind-the scenes to prepare the sanctuary for services by setting the altar before, between and after services, changing seasonal hangings, and cleaning and maintaining service equipment.
 They also go beyond standard services by preparing the sanctuary for seasonal holy days, baptisms, weddings and funerals or memorial services.
 New members are always welcome and will be trained and partnered with an experienced team member while receiving exclusive behind the scene access.

 We serve in teams that generally support one Saturday per month plus the altar reset for the service that you choose to attend.
-We also have three or four ‘all-call’ meetings a year to support special activities like Holy Week or Christmas.
+We also have three or four ‘all-call’ meetings a year to support special activities like Holy Week, Easter, and Christmas.

 • Person writing in a journal on a wooden desk with a laptop, tablet, coffee cup, eyeglasses, books, and instant photos.